Lightweight markup language: Programming syntax

 Mediawiki and Gemtext do not provide lightweight markup for inline code spans.

 Heading syntax

 Headings are usually available in up to six levels, but the top one is often reserved to contain the same as the document title, which may be set externally.
 Some documentation may associate levels with divisional types, e.g. part, chapter, section, article or paragraph.
+This article uses 1 as the top level, but index of heading levels may begin at 1 or 0 in official documentation.

 Most LMLs follow one of two styles for headings, either Setext-like underlines or atx-like line markers, or they support both.